top of page

 Set Point Model

-Together, these models reveal that weight management is a dynamic process influenced by both biological and environmental factors.
+Together, these models reveal that weight management is a dynamic process influenced by biological and environmental factors.
 By moving beyond outdated assumptions and embracing these scientific insights, individuals can develop more realistic, effective, and compassionate approaches to weight loss and long-term health.

 Are All Calories Equal?